Farm to School Grant Program

 - Disseminate research and data on existing programs and opportunities for expansion.

 NEW!
-FY 2019 Farm to School Grant Program RFA Now Available!
+The 2020 Farm to School Grant Request for Applications is Now Live

 For all questions pertaining to the USDA Farm to School Grant Program, please email Farm to School.
 Subscribe to our E-letter to receive information and updates from USDA’s Office of Community Food Systems.